mjbuckley/react-redux-todo-app/notes.md

 TODOS

-- Change name on site, in package.json, and on github?
+- Change name on site, in package.json, in github link in footer, and on github?
-- Fix way I'm adding github link (probably use flexbox).
-Also add an actual adress to link to.
 - Update readme.
 App is now more changed from tutorial.
 - Build this and have on github pages and link to in readme (remove PWA stuff first).
 - A few components/ etc. are no longer being used.
 Fine to keep around for reference but comment and explain why they are there.